 Financial: Margaret (Peg) Dawson is an author for Guilford Press and receives royalties.
 She is an author for Amacon publishers and receives royalties.
 She receives a speaking honorarium from PESI, Inc.

-Non-financial: Margaret (Peg) Dawson has no relevant non-financial relationships to disclose.
+Non-financial: Margaret (Peg) Dawson has no relevant non-financial relationships.

 Your satisfaction is our goal and our guarantee.
 Concerns should be addressed to: PO Box 1000, Eau Claire, WI 54702-1000 or call 1-800-844-8260.